lancopku/Prime/README.md

 ```

 # Notes
-The code is based on fairseq-0.6.2,
+The code is based on fairseq-0.6.2
-the main code can be seen in fairseq\models\combine_transformer.py(code for parallel representation learning) and fairseq\models\transformer_bm.py(means bigger matrix, code for acceleration), fairseq\modules\multihead_attention.py(code for combining convolution and self-attention)